The Derivational Complexity Induced by the Dependency Pair Method: Progenitor and Progeny

 Let $A$ be the derivation

 which is represented in Figure~\ref{fig:ancestors}.
 Redex positions are marked by circles, the progeny relation is marked by dotted and dashed lines (the two kinds of lines will be distinguished in Example~\ref{ex:mainancestors} below).
-For clarity progeny relations between variables have been omitted. \end{exa}
+Note that each position in a term may have several progenitors.
+For instance, $\anc{11}{(t_2 \rew t_3)}=\{11,12\}$. \end{exa}